ChristianBagley/awesome-stars/README.md

 ## Ruby

+- [Ruby-Plagiarism-Checker](https://github.com/Copyleaks/Ruby-Plagiarism-Checker) - Copyleaks detects online plagiarism and checks content originality.
+Use Copyleaks to know if your content has been used online.
+This example in Ruby shows how to integrate with the Copyleaks cloud to search for copyright infringement.
+- [sup](https://github.com/sup-heliotrope/sup) - A curses threads-with-tags style email client (mailing list: supmua@googlegroups.com)
 - [rubyretriever](https://github.com/joenorton/rubyretriever) - Asynchronous Web Crawler & Scraper
 - [spidr](https://github.com/postmodern/spidr) - A versatile Ruby web spidering library that can spider a site, multiple domains, certain links or infinitely.
 Spidr is designed to be fast and easy to use.
 - [wombat](https://github.com/felipecsl/wombat) - Lightweight Ruby web crawler/scraper with an elegant DSL which extracts structured data from pages.